William04A/pispeedtest/README.md

 A really easy way to run multiple automated speedtest on your computer using Speedtest.net.
 Powered by [speedtest-cli](https://github.com/sivel/speedtest-cli).

 _____________

+**Hey!
+Look [here](https://github.com/William04A/pispeedtest/wiki/2019-heads-up) for a 2019-heads-up about what is planned for PiSpeedtest.**

 ### Features:
 **Here are some of PiSpeedtest´s features:**